benedicttjc/website/readme.md

 ### Before starting
 This document assumes that the reader has a GitHub account.
+With that, you are 8 clicks away from a new website!

 * * *
 ### Step 1